CyberDiscovery/Cyber-Discovery-App/README.md

 # Cyber Discovery App

-Source code for the cyber discovry app.
-You should be able to build it from source on either platform however we have a prebuilt [apk](https://github.com/CyberDiscovery/Cyber-Discovery-App/releases/tag/0.3) for android.
+Source code for the cyber discovery app.
+You should be able to build it from source on Android, and we have a prebuilt [apk or ipa](https://github.com/CyberDiscovery/Cyber-Discovery-App/releases/tag/0.3) for android and iOS respectively.

 ## Features